Helena Henschen

 Helena Henschen (1940–2011) was a Swedish designer and writer.

+Biography

 Born and raised in Stockholm, she worked as a graphic designer, achieving success as an illustrator of children's books.
 She co-founded the famous design company Mah-Jong.

 She won the EU Prize for Literature for her novel I skuggan av ett brott (The Shadow of a Crime), dealing with the von Sydow murders.

 Henschen was a niece of Fredrik von Sydow.